Venafi/terraform-provider-venafi/README.md

 ## SSH Certificate Management

-1. Declare the Venafi Provider and specify the connection and authentication settings as described in the previous sections.
+1. Declare the Venafi provider and specify the connection and authentication settings as described in the previous sections.

    >:pushpin: **NOTE**: For Trust Protection Platform, the access_token assigned to the venafi provider must have the ssh:manage scope in order to create SSH certificates.